ZanettaPM/Ti-Oxidation-EELS-data-processing/README.md

-# Ti Oxidation EELS data processing
+# Ti Oxidation EELS Data Processing

-Please find an exemple of the data processing that has been applied to TEM EELS measurement of the titanium oxidation state in both standards and natural sample.
+This repository demonstrates the data processing applied to TEM EELS measurements of the titanium oxidation state in both standards and natural samples.
+It includes two demos:

-The repository consist of two demos a) TiO2 standard with ultimately a single spectrum and b) An exemple of the data processing of a map has also been added on a meteoritic perovskite grain (one spectrum per pixel).
-Please find the related paper here: (https://doi.org/10.2138/am-2022-8311).
-Cite the authors if you are using it.
+TiO2 Standard: A single spectrum analysis.
+Meteoritic Perovskite Grain: An example of data processing for a map, with one spectrum per pixel.
+For more details, please refer to the related paper: DOI: 10.2138/am-2022-8311.
+If you use this work, please cite the authors.

+Instructions
-To open it, use Jupyter notebook and click on "TiO2.ipynb".
-Latest hyperspy version is required
+To open and run the demos, use Jupyter Notebook and select the "TiO2.ipynb" file.
+Ensure you have the latest version of Hyperspy installed.